aksh2106/ISTM-631_CookEasy/README.md

 ## Backlogs:
 1. Sort the login/signup and integrating with the website flow (Alok) - cart depends on a user_id so you need to let me know when done
-2. Rectify Homepage - active.js, hero slider (please make it all look back to normal) (Nupur/Varsha)
+2. Rectify Homepage - active.js, hero slider (please make it all look back to normal) (Nupur/Varsha) [TIP: /homepage without the #! in the url looks fine, this is some angular shit making it crazy, maybe or maybe not]
 3. Check and fix mobile views for login/signup (Alok)
 4. Check and fix  mobile views for homepage/recipe page (Varsha)
 5. Check and fix mobile views for cart/checkout (Akshat)